 PLM is, of course, imperative for service parts.
 Many of the service parts planning applications have built-in control fields in the form of things like shelf life, and of course, supersession is a manifestation of product lifecycle needs (out with the old – in with the new).
 While doing some research on PLM for service parts, I came upon a company called Arena Solutions, and I have tested their software extensively.
 I think it’s time more companies gave it a try.
 It is incredibly easy to use, offers hosted solutions, and just has tons of PLM functionality.

 I have, over time, interacted with Arena Solutions and always come impressed with their solution and their people.
 I have written a series of articles and video interviews with them.
 You can find these articles at this link.
 However, the market is mostly immune to such information and continues to believe SAP offers a solution where it has none, and to not use “real” answers in this space because they don’t have a major brand name attached.

 SAP has an object in SAP APO called the Production Data Structure (PDS) that proposes to have PLM capabilities and ties with the rest of SAP’s “PLM” functionality.
 However, as companies do not use SAP for PLM, it makes little sense to use the PDS for that purpose.
 However, SAP still advises using this object on projects.
 Read about SAP’s message to clients in this post.

-Secondly, SAP’s messaging is confusing and does not take into account the PLM functionality that is distributed throughout many applications including SAP APO/SCM, but without explaining how it leverage them or even interacts with them.
+Secondly, SAP’s messaging is confusing and does not take into account the PLM functionality that is distributed throughout many applications, including SAP APO/SCM, but without explaining how it leverages them or even interacts with them.
 Many analysts who write in the PLM/BOM management space seem to have no idea about the subject matter and cannot help clients differentiate quality solutions from vaporware.